 As well as increasing your income, you can also increase your affordability by reducing the amount of debt you already have.
 When you decrease the amount you owe in relation to how much money you have coming in, you’ll gain a more favourable debt-to-income ratio - and improve your credit eligibility as a result.

 To improve your chance of gaining credit, you could consider transferring your debt to a cheaper financial product or paying a little more towards your balances each month.
-Read on for 10 ways to get out of debt faster.
+Read on for how to consolidate debt.

 6. Cut your credit utilisation